|• Xeriscape Benefits

-It may be worthwhile to have your soil tested at a garden center or by using a home soil test kit.
+It may be worthwhile to have your soil tested at a garden center or by using a home test kit.
 Most Western soils tend to be alkaline (high pH) and low in phosphorous.
-After the first eyar of gardening, essential minerals and nutrients usually need replacing.
-Adding bonemeal and rock phosphate or glacial rock dust is important in this regard.
+Adding bonemeal and rock phosphate will help.

 3. Create Limited Turf Areas